the-samskritam-project/chaatra/README.md

 **Copyright (c) 2025 Ashutosh Vijay**

 The dataset is used under the terms of the MIT License.
-See [LICENSE.txt](LICENSE.txt) for the full license text.
+See [RAMAYANA_LICENSE.txt](RAMAYANA_LICENSE.txt) for the full license text.

 ### Cologne Digital Sanskrit Dictionaries
 This website/application uses data from Cologne Digital Sanskrit Dictionaries, Cologne University, accessed on January 20, 2025, https://www.sanskrit-lexicon.uni-koeln.de